danb4r/fix-tsc-es-imports/README.md

-# fix-tsc-imports
+# fix-tsc-es-imports

-Fixes default extensionless typescript compiled code ECMAScript relative imports, adding .js extensions.
+**fix-tsc-es-imports** uses shelljs sed to fix default extensionless typescript ECMAScript compiled code relative imports and exports, properly adding .js extensions.

 ## How it works

-**fix_ts_imports** finds in every '.js' file at the 'compileOptions.outDir' folder found on the default 'tsconfig.json' or another provided config file, and fixes all extensionless typescript **relative only** imports, adding '.js' extensions to them.
+**fix-tsc-es-imports** looks for every `.js` file at the `compileOptions.outDir` folder found on the default `tsconfig.json` or another provided `.json` config file, and fixes all extensionless typescript **relative only** imports and exports, adding `.js` extensions to them.

 ## Usage